Technology Information for Online Courses

-Q: What should students with disabilities do if they are having general technology questions, concerns or issues in the online environment.
+General technology questions, concerns or issues in the online environment.

 The technology resources page for Rutgers students has the latest updates and information about videoconferencing, learning management systems, test proctoring systems, and getting help with technology services and systems.
 If any student, including those with disabilities have general technology or learning management system related questions, not related to their disability, the fastest method of obtaining answers is to reach out to the Office of Information Technology Help Desk.

 In addition, students with disabilities can contact their ODS Coordinator who can assist in answering questions.
-However, the RADR Support Form and the Radr@echo.rutgers.edu is the best method that we have in tracking and expediting assistive or adaptive technology needs for students with disabilities.
+However, the RADR Support Call and the Radr@echo.rutgers.edu is the best method that we have in tracking and expediting assistive or adaptive technology needs for students with disabilities.

 - How to create and extend time on exams (Canvas, Sakai, Blackboard)

 - How to set up student accommodations when using Proctortrack